Wario Land II

 This game has a prerelease article

-These are larger versions of the coin and button graphics used in the treasure mini-game.
+These are larger versions of the coin and button graphics used in the Matching Game.

 Go to the cellar!!

 These two graphics are similar to the graphics used in the levels from the chapter "Go to the cellar!!".
 The difference is that these graphics have less detail than the ones used.
 It is possible that these were intended for areas in the levels that had dimmer lighting.